Whitney has raised and bred different species of geckos, snakes, lizards, tortoises, and other exotics since 2003.

-Red Foot Tortoises are usually pretty healthy as long as they're diet and habitat is kept proper.
-As long as the humidity, temperature, lighting, and diet is kept according to proper requirements, you'll find that a pet Red Footed Tortoise is going to stay pretty healthy in most cases, but there are you have to keep these main elements in check.
+Red-footed tortoises are usually pretty healthy as long as their diet and habitat are properly maintained.
+If the humidity, temperature, lighting, and diet are kept according to proper requirements, you'll find that your pet tortoise is going to stay pretty healthy in most cases.
+But make sure to keep these main elements in check!

-But, even if you have proper care and diet, you're still not completely free of illness, as tortoises can still get sick.
-In most cases though, you won't see symptoms until the illness or disease is pretty progressed.
+However, even if you have proper care and diet, you're not completely free from the risk of illness, as tortoises can still get sick.
+And in most cases, you won't see symptoms until the illness or disease is pretty progressed.

 It is very important that you keep an eye on your tortoise's behaviors, feeding habits, and routines so that if there is a change, you can act immediately.
 Even slight changes may signal illness.

 You'll find that there are different degrees of health problems that your tortoise may succumb to throughout his lifetime.
 Minor ailments can include minor cuts and abrasions, long toenails, and a chipped, cracked, or broken beak.

 - Cuts need to be cleaned with lukewarm water and mild soap; you can apply a topical antibiotic ointment and reapply it daily.
 If the wound starts to swell, you'll want to seek veterinary assistance.

 - Toenails are typically short and stubby in the back and longer in the front.
 Generally, they're going to be kept pretty short and at normal lengths, but when kept on smooth surfaces, they can grow to abnormal lengths.
 Keeping tortoises on dirt substrates usually wears down the nails.
 You can trim the nails like you would a dog, but be careful of cutting the quick (the nerve running through each nail).